 As Director of Research, Hervé Lemahieu manages the Lowy Institute’s research team and oversees its research agenda and output.

-Hervé provides regular commentary in Australian and international media, has given evidence at parliamentary inquiries, and presented his research at the World Economic Forum in Davos.
+Hervé provides regular commentary in Australian and international media, has given evidence in front of congressional and parliamentary committees, and presented his research at the World Economic Forum in Davos.
 He has also convened a number of bilateral and trilateral strategic dialogues between Australia, ASEAN, the European Union, France and the United States.

 Before joining Lowy, Hervé was Research Associate for Political Economy and Security at the London-based think tank IISS.
-Prior to that, he consulted on early warning and geopolitical risk for governments and international organisations.
+He started his career consulting on early warning and geopolitical risk for governments and international organisations.

 Hervé holds an MSc in Global Governance and Diplomacy from the University of Oxford, and an MA in International Relations and Modern History from the University of St Andrews.
-A Belgian native, he grew up in Myanmar among other countries.
+A dual citizen of Australia and Belgium, he grew up in Myanmar among other countries.